Promoting A Healthy Microbiome With Food And Probiotics

 - Foods: Sauerkraut (cabbage), miso (soy paste), tempeh (soy), pickles (cucumber)

-- Notes: Avoid pickling with vinegar as this can reduce the growth of bacteria.
+- Notes: Avoid pickling with vinegar as this can decrease the growth of bacteria.

 - Probiotics: Lactobacillus, Streptococcus, Saccharomyces (yeast)